-(c) Fair Value Through Other Comprehensive Income (FVOCI)
+(c) Fair Value Through Profit and Loss (FVPL)

-These are assets held purely for commercial investment (primarily for profit), within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
-The contractual terms of the financial asset give rise on specified dates to cash flows that are solely the payments of principal and interest.
+Those FVPL assets that are held purely for commercial investment (primarily for profit) and therefore have not been nominated as FVOCI will be accounted for as FVPL.
 All gains and losses posted to Surplus or Deficit on the Provision of Services as they arise.